rzhang0716/Data-Science/Statistics/Readme.md

 7. Consequence of violation: (1) Linear: Model Garbage; (2) Independece/Constant variance: Inference not trust (Try transformation log or square root); (3) Normally distributed: Minimal.

 #### Multiple Linear Regression
+1. Coefficients explanation: The coefficients associated with the predictor xj is the slope of the linear association between y and xj while accounting for the effects of other predictors in the model.
+2. Interaction interpretation: The partial coefficient associated with an interaction between two predictors quantifies the effect that predictor A has on the  linear association between predictor B and the response.
+3. Procedures: (1) Fit the full model (all variables included); (2) Fit the reduced model (set some variables coefficients as 0); (3) Calculatet F-test; (4) Draw conclusion, H0 is no difference between full and reduced model.

 ## Logistic Regression